hickory-dns/hickory-dns/README.md

 # trust-dns
-A Rust based DNS client and server
+A Rust based DNS client and server, built to be safe and secure from the ground up.

 # Goals

 - Build a safe and secure DNS server and client with modern features.
 - Use Threads to allow all code to panic! and fail fast, without taking down the server.
+- Use only safe Rust, and avoid all panics with proper Error handling
+- Use only stable Rust
 - Protect against DDOS attacks (to a degree)
 - Support options for Global Load Balancer functions
 - Build in a nice REST interface for managing server?

 # Status:

+WARNING!!!
 Under active development!
 Do not attempt to use in any production systems.

+A note on sockets, this client is only using Rust stable, socket options are currently feature restricted.
+This means that the Client is very dangerous to use at the moment because it will wait forever for a response from the server.

 # In progress:

 - Support original (minus unused) RFC 1035 specification.
-All parsers complete.
-Todo: Serializers.
+Client is complete, all requests should work

-Todo: Operations.
+Todo: Server...

 - EDNS http://tools.ietf.org/html/rfc2671
 - Support DNS Update RFC 2136.